PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     with the median- p50- here because the column contains discrete values).

--   In a month, an employee works for about 201 hours on average.
+-   In a month, an employee works for about 200 hours on average.

--   Employees spend at least, 2 years in the company and 3 years on average.
-However, there are employees that have stuck with the company for as many as 10 years.
+-   Employees spend at least, 2 years at the company and 3 years on average.
+However, there are a few employees who have stuck with the company for as many as 10 years.

     Let’s investigate further.